sg6/they-owe-me/README.md

 # TheyOweMe

-simple app to test ngrx/redux, angular-material (Not implemented yet) and pwa (Not implemented yet).
+simple app to test ngrx/redux, angular-material and pwa (Not implemented yet).

 ## Features
 * maintain list of persons and their debts